ava-labs/avalanchego/README.md

 ### Clone Subnet-evm

 First install Go 1.18.1 or later.
 Follow the instructions [here](https://golang.org/doc/install).
-You can verify by runing `go version`.
+You can verify by running `go version`.

 Set `$GOPATH` environment variable properly for Go to look for Go Workspaces.
 Please read [this](https://go.dev/doc/gopath_code) for details.
 You can verify by running `echo $GOPATH`.